mitul227/Youtube-Sentiment-Analysis/README.md

 # Sentiment-Analysis-of-Youtube-Comments
-Fetches 200 top rated comments (most liked) and number of likes, dislikes from a youtube video and determines if sentiment towards this video is positive or negative
+Fetches 200 top rated comments (most liked) and number of likes, dislikes from a youtube video and determines if sentiment towards this video is positive, negative or mixed

 # Implementation